 in my name, there am I in the midst of them.

-The year 2012 marked the 60th year of the establishment of Transfiguration of Jesus Catholic Church in Wallace but the history of Catholicism in Duplin County dates back to the nineteenth century when small groups of faithful Catholics sought to preserve and spread the faith by gathering together.
+Last year marked the 70th year of the establishment of Transfiguration of Jesus Catholic Church in Wallace, but the history of Catholicism in Duplin County dates back to the nineteenth century when small groups of faithful Catholics sought to preserve and spread the faith by gathering together.

 In 1927, about seven miles west of Rose Hill on what is now NC 903, a small wooden chapel called St. Mary’s of the Woods was constructed to serve about 15 Catholic families in the area.
 Although the building is no longer there, the two towering oak trees between which it stood are.